griquelme/tidyms/docs/peak-picking.rst

     point to its left and right.
-5. If there are overlapping peaks (i.e. overlapping peak extensions), the extension is fixed by defining a boundary between the peaks as the minimum value between the two.
+5. If there are overlapping peaks (i.e. overlapping peak extensions), the extension is fixed by defining a boundary between the peaks as the minimum value between the apex of the two peaks.

 ..  plot:: plots/peak-definition.py
     :caption: Peak start, apex and end.